jumphone/scRef/README.md

 Users can use this function to align cells to any given dimension reduction plot (e.g. tSNE plot, PCA plot, and UMAP plot, etc.)

-Cell types of the low-quality data should be covered by the high-quality data.
+Cell types of the input data should be covered by the reference data (the original data of the dimension reduction plot).

 ### Workflow: